-KRS Ch.
+1 KRS Ch.
 224A.111 and 200 KAR 17:050 may be found at https://kia.ky.gov/Information/Pages/Legislation-and-Regulations.aspx.

-Borrowers are required to fund a repair and replacement reserve account equal to 5 percent of the KIA loan amount over 20 years and maintain it for the life of the loan.
+- The borrower must provide audited financial statements to KIA within six months of the entity's fiscal year end date.
+KIA will review each borrower's financial performance and, if necessary, will work with them to identify ways to remedy any non-compliance issues. - Borrowers are required to fund a repair and replacement reserve account equal to 5 percent of the KIA loan amount over 20 years and maintain it for the life of the loan.
 This requirement may be waived if a documented replacement program is in place and being actively funded at a level that is acceptable to KIA.

-KIA has two staff members that will be responsible to monitor borrower loan compliance as well as process specific loan documents such as the loan assistance agreements, draw requests, closeout documents, and required audit information.
+KIA has three staff members that will be responsible to monitor borrower loan compliance as well as process specific loan documents such as the loan assistance agreements, draw requests, closeout documents, and required audit information.
 The compliance coordinators have been assigned borrowers geographically by ADDs.
-Their contact information are as follows:
+Their contact information is listed below.